mossdinger/GitRAT/README.md

 # GitRAT
 GitRAT is a fileless Remote Access Tool using GitHub repository for running commands and storing outputs.
-The inspiration behind this project stems from the prevalent practice within many organizations to permit connections to any GitHub repository from any processes.
-This project only serves as a Proof-of-Concept that GitHub can be abusedl; it is by no means a refined project.
+The inspiration behind this project stems from the prevalent practice within many organizations to permit connections to any GitHub repository from any process.
+This project only serves as a Proof-of-Concept that GitHub can be abused; it is by no means a refined project.

 ### Disclaimer
 * GitRAT is strictly for Educational purposes only.
-* Should this project ever be misused, the following behaviors may be used for detection
+* Should this project ever be abused, the following behaviors may be used for detection
   * Multiple Connections to 2 Github Repositories from a process connecting
-  * Multiple Cmd/shell launched from a process connecting to 2 Github Repositories
+  * Multiple Cmd/shell instances launched from a process connecting to 2 Github Repositories
 * Please create an issue on this repository for any questions or concerns

 ## Usage